wind-to-hydrogen-toolkit/wind-to-hydrogen-toolkit.github.io/index.md

 1. Albarello, A. (2023). *Optimisation of Battery and Electrolyzer size for a Wind-to-Hydrogen Plant*.
 Master’s Thesis.
 University of Padua.
 Available at: <https://hdl.handle.net/20.500.12608/47279>.

 1. Magro, L. (2022). *A techno-economic analysis of a hybrid offshore wind-hydrogen plant*.
 Master’s Thesis.
 University of Padua.
 Available at: <https://hdl.handle.net/20.500.12608/36748>.

-#### Code

-1. Optimising production and long-term bulk storage of hydrogen from offshore wind in subsurface salt caverns. <https://github.com/wind-to-hydrogen-toolkit/hydrogen-salt-storage>.

-1. Levelised cost of transmission comparison for green hydrogen and ammonia in new-build offshore energy infrastructure: Pipelines, tankers, and HVDC. <https://github.com/wind-to-hydrogen-toolkit/LCOT-Hydrogen-and-Ammonia>.

-1. A geospatial method for estimating the levelised cost of hydrogen production from offshore wind. <https://github.com/wind-to-hydrogen-toolkit/LCOH-Mapping>.

 #### Talks